AndreHAM/Calculus-and-Statistics/README.md

 ### Abstract:
->Codes and tools that might be helpfull to teach (and learn) some topics of calculus.
+>Codes and tools that might be helpfull to teach (and learn) some topics of calculus and statistics.

 >Hope it help, and have fun!